ARONNU/GroPro_Grow-and-Protect/README.md

 # Automatic-Irrigation-System-with-Object-Detection
-This project utilizes a raspberry pi 4 B (For Object Detection) and an Arduino Mega 2560 (For Automatic Irrigation))
+This project utilizes a raspberry pi 4 B (For Object Detection) and an Arduino Mega 2560 (For Automatic Irrigation).

+> Requirements(Object Detection):

+> Requirements(Automatic Irrigation):